-The following Jamaica Itinerary is a guest post by Charmaine Hutton.
+The following Jamaica Itinerary is authored by Charmaine Hutton.

 Jamaica attracts travelers from all over the world: reggae music, stunning beaches, lush mountains, delicious rum, and incredible food.